EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * Define the location where you want to save **IoU CSV**.
 Use SpecDeepMap_tutorial as folder location and save a file test_score.csv in it.

-* leave rest of default values as is.
+* Leave the remaining default values unchanged.
 Run the algorithm.
 If you load test_score.csv in enmapbox you can inspect the Iou score per class and mean on test dataset.
 For this load the CSV and open it attribute table.

-* Test achieved a performance of Iou 0.56, which is in line with other foundation model performances on similar tasks.
+* Test results, depending on the dataset used, yield an IoU of approximately 0.49–0.56 IoU, which is in line with other foundation model performances on similar tasks.

 * Here the test_score.csv visualized in enmapbox.